Rheopecty: Confusion between rheopectic and dilatant fluids

 An incorrect example often used to demonstrate rheopecty is cornstarch mixed with water (sometimes called oobleck), which is a very viscous, white fluid.
 It is a cheap and simple demonstration, which can be picked up by hand as a semi-solid, but flows easily when not under pressure.
 However, oobleck is actually a dilatant fluid, since it does not show the time-dependent, shear-induced change required in order to be labeled rheopectic.
-These terms are often and easily confused since the terms are rarely used; a true rheopectic fluid would when shaken be liquid at first, becoming thicker as shaking continued.
+These terms are often and easily confused since the terms are rarely used; a true rheopectic fluid would at first be liquid when shaken, becoming thicker as shaking continued.

 Just as the opposite behaviour of becoming thinner with time is thixotropism (time dependent pseudoplastic behaviour), rheopectic behaviour may be described as time-dependent dilatant behaviour.